brillout/vite-plugin-server-entry/readme.md

-Automatically import `dist/server/`.
+Automatically load the server-side build entries living at `dist/server/`.

-The import paths are statically analyzable, enabling bundlers to discover the entire dependency tree.
+- In a way that is statically analyzable.
+So that bundlers are able to discover the entire dependency tree.
 (Which is needed for serverless services such as Cloudflare Workers, Vercel, etc.)

-Supports Yarn PnP.
+- Supports Yarn PnP.

-For more information, create a new GitHub ticket.

-It's currently used by [`vite-plugin-ssr`](https://vite-plugin-ssr.com/) and [Telefunc](https://telefunc.com/).
+Do not use for now, as it's currently meant to be used only by [vite-plugin-ssr](https://vite-plugin-ssr.com/) and [Telefunc](https://telefunc.com/).
+Reach out on GitHub or Discord, if you want to use it.